 5. INVESTMENT NEWSLETTERS

 Been there, done that!
 I won’t name the publication but in the dark ages before the internet it was just so hard to get information about the stock market.
 The professionals and the big end of town had such an information advantage.
 So, after seeing a financial newsletter at my brother’s house I signed up and used the information to help place orders with my friendly Brisbane-based stockbroker.
-My brother, who is a successful farmer, was much smarter than I and ditched the idea of stocks soon afterward.
+My brother was much smarter than I and ditched the idea of stocks soon afterward.
 He then told me he was only going to put his money where he knew what he was doing, which was farmland.
-He is now a multi-millionaire farmer.
+He retired very well.